-In Plasma mode (set on Configure Logic dialog) the system attempts to optimise corner motion for plasma cutting by a proprietary algorithm.
+In Plasma mode (set on Configure Logic dialog) the system uses a proprietary algorithm to optimize motion around corners for plasma cutting.

-It is also possible to define an limiting angle so that changes in direction of more than this angle will always be treated as Exact Stop even though Constant Velocity is selected.
+It is also possible to define a limiting angle so that changes in direction of more than this angle will always be treated as Exact Stop even though Constant Velocity is selected.
 This allows gentle corners to be smoother but avoids excessive rounding of sharp corners even on machines with low acceleration on one or more axes.
 This feature is enabled in the Configure Logic dialog and the limiting angle is set by a DRO.
-This setting will probably need to be chosen experimentally depending on the characteristics of the machine tool and, perhaps, the toolpath of an individual job.
+This setting will probably need to be chosen experimentally depending on the characteristics of the machine tool and, perhaps, the tool path of an individual job.

-10.2 Interpreter Interaction with controls
+2 Interpreter Interaction with Controls

-10.2.1 Feed and Speed Override controls
+2.1 Feed and Speed Override Controls